jfreeman812/QE-Tools/index.rst

 Library Name                                        Description
 ==================================================  ==============================================================================
-:doc:`qe_jira<qe_jira/README>`                      Quickly creates a JIRA on a QE board for testing of a JIRA from a dev board qecommon_tools                                      A library for helper functions across QE-Tools designed for larger consumption
+:doc:`qe_jira<qe_jira/README>`                      Quickly creates a JIRA on a QE board for testing of a JIRA from a dev board
+:doc:`qecommon_tools<docs/qecommon_tools>`          A library for helper functions across QE-Tools designed for larger consumption
 :doc:`qe_coverage<reporting/README>`                A collection of tools for QE-related reporting :doc:`github_tools<github_tools/README>`            A collection of tools around Git and GitHub to make developers' lives easier.
 :doc:`sphinx-gherkindoc<sphinx-gherkindoc/README>`  A tool to convert Gherkin into Sphinx documentation